Zeus62/Geometic_Calculator/README.md

 - **`Circle`, `Rectangle`, `Square`:** Concrete classes extending `GeometricObject` to implement specific area and perimeter calculations.
 - **`Framee`:** The GUI class that handles user interactions and displays the results.

+## Usage

+Select Shape: Use the dropdown menu to select the geometric shape for which you want to calculate the area and perimeter.

+Enter Dimensions:

+For Circle: Enter the radius.
+For Square: Enter the side length.
+For Rectangle: Enter the width and height.
+Calculate: Click the "Calculate and Display" button to see the results for both area and perimeter.

+Reset Fields: The fields will reset based on the selected shape.

+Error Handling
+This application includes robust error handling to ensure that user inputs are valid and to manage potential exceptions gracefully.
+Key features of the error handling include:

+Input Validation: The application checks if the entered values are numeric and positive.
+If the user enters invalid data (e.g., negative numbers or non-numeric values), a dialog box will display an error message.

+Try and Catch Blocks: The calculations and input parsing are wrapped in try and catch blocks to handle exceptions:

+NumberFormatException: Catches errors when parsing user input into a double.
+If the input cannot be converted to a numeric value, an error message will be shown.
+IllegalArgumentException: Custom exceptions are thrown when a user provides a non-positive value.
+The error message is displayed to inform the user of the issue.

 ## Installation

 1. **Clone the repository:**